JCMexplains/writing-for-success-2023/textbook.md

 your purpose and your audience.
 You then freewrote about a recent experience and chose a general topic to write about.

 Next, you narrowed your general topic by answering the 5WH questions.
-Then you chose one of the three methods of prewriting and gathered possible supporting points for your working thesis
+Then you chose a prewriting method and gathered supporting points for your working thesis.

-Now, on a separate sheet of paper, write down your working thesis statement.
-Identify any weaknesses in this sentence and revise the statement to reflect the elements of a strong thesis Make sure it is specific, precise, arguable, demonstrable, forceful, and confident.
+Now, on a separate sheet of paper, write down your working thesis.
+Identify any weaknesses and revise the thesis.

+Make sure it is has a specific topic, has a precise claim, and is arguable, demonstrable, and confident.

 #### Writing At Work